 published report of the first burial In The Israelite of August 20, 1858 its editor Rabbi Isaac Mayer Wise writes about his long visit here.
 His story included Simson Thorman's memory of the first burial, 18 years earlier.

-Rabbi Wise's account has the wrong burial date.
+Rabbi Wise's account has the wrong date.
 It was on the 8th of Av.
-The 9th was Shabbat, when no burials are permitted.
-We believe it misspelled Alexander's surname; that Thorman said Kahnweiler, but Rabbi Wise wrote Kanweiler. |
+The 9th was Shabbat, when burials are not permitted.
+As for the surname, we believe Thorman said Kahnweiler, but Rabbi Wise heard or wrote Kanweiler, or perhaps the "h" was lost when the rabbi's notes were set in type. |

 Learn more: